All You Need to Know About Funko POP Collecting in 2021

 Collecting Funko POP's can get slightly addictive, especially when you find that rare POP at a good price and you check the going price on eBay to realise you have a picked up a bargain.

 Where can I buy Funko POPs in the UK?

 Funko POPs are everywhere at the minute, there are loads of places that sell Funko POPs from local supermarkets to specialist toy and collectors shops like our store The Film Cell.
 Big supermarkets often have some good deals as they buy in bulk but their selection is usually very poor.
 They tend to stick to mainstream POPs and things that are popular at that point in time.
 They often stock sale items which is great, but it's often POPs that Funko are trying to clear as they haven't been as popular as first thought.
 So the chances are you might not find your favourite character in a big store.

-However there are hundreds of independent toy shops like us that sell Funko POPs and have been selling for many years now.
-Just to give you an idea, we have over 1,000 different Funkos in stock at any time, some that have been vaulted and discontinued, others that are rare US exclusives from previous years and no longer available.
+However there are hundreds of independent toy shops like us, The Film Cell, that sell Funko POPs.
+We have been selling POP Vinyls for many years now.
+Just to give you an idea, we have over 1,000-2,000 different Funkos in stock at any time and that numbers is ever increasing, some that have been vaulted and discontinued, others that are rare US exclusives from previous years comic cons for example that are no longer available.
 These are the places where you can find the harder to get hold of POP vinyls.

 We also trade, swap and buy in collections from time to time, so an independent store is a great place to find some of the older POPs that you can't find anywhere else.

 Another great place to purchase Funko POPs is at comic cons, there are a number of traders that travel around the country exhibiting at cons and events.
 We are one of them here at The Film Cell.
 We exhibit at all the major Comic Cons all around England, Scotland and Wales.
 Here is a photo of our stand at a recent event to show what sort of items we take to these events.